Class of 2018

 Ceal Barry

-• Barry has an all-time coaching record of 510-284 in 26 seasons with 12 NCAA tournament appearances, including six Sweet 16, and three Elite Eight appearances
+• Twelve NCAA tournament appearances, six Sweet 16, and three Elite Eight appearances

-• In 1994, Barry was named the U.S. Basketball Writers Association National Coach of the Year and Basketball Times Magazine Coach of the Year
+• U.S. Basketball Writers Association National Coach of the Year and Basketball Times Magazine Coach of the Year (1994)

-• Barry became the 24th coach in women’s NCAA history to reach 500 career wins
+• 24th coach in women’s NCAA history to reach 500 career wins

-• Barry was the 2004 head coach of the U.S. Junior World Championship qualifying team that captured the gold medal
+• Head coach of the U.S. Junior World Championship qualifying team that captured a gold medal (2004)

-• She was the assistant coach on the 1996 U.S. Olympic team that claimed the gold medal in Atlanta
+• Assistant coach on the 1996 U.S. Olympic team that claimed the gold medal in Atlanta

-• Barry was inducted into the Colorado Sports Hall of Fame in 2006 and into the University of Colorado Athletic Hall of Fame in 2010
+• Inducted into the Colorado Sports Hall of Fame (2006) and into the University of Colorado Athletic Hall of Fame (2010)

 Ceal Barry Read More »